TAX AND PENSIONS

 You can find out more information about registering for VAT online in our blog post.

-Be prepared to pay tax
+Be prepared to pay business tax

-Firstly, as a sole trader you are given a tax-free personal allowance of £12,570 per year.
+Firstly, as a sole trader, you are given a tax-free personal allowance of £12,570 per year.
 This means that if your business earns this amount or below you are not obligated to pay any income tax, but if you earn £12,571 you will have to pay the basic income tax rate of 20% as of April 2023.

 As a sole trader, tax should be made payable at the end of each tax year, and you are expected to pay this in full within 30 days of the payable date to avoid any penalties.
-This means that your company should have this amount to hand and ready to pay the HMRC.
+This means your company should have this amount to hand and ready to pay the HMRC.

 QuickBooks provides businesses with the best way to keep track of their accounting with our simple and easy-to-use accounting software for sole traders, limited companies, and accountants.
 Discover our plans & pricing page to find out how you can save money on your yearly tax bill.